 What Do Insurance Companies Look At?

 2. Age at Diagnosis: Even though type 1 diabetes is more commonly diagnosed in children and teens, you’ll have an easier time getting approved for life insurance coverage if you were diagnosed after age 40.
 If you were diagnosed earlier, that doesn’t automatically mean you won’t get covered.
-Instead, it just means that you may need to explore other options for coverage, like Graded Death Benefit Life Insurance (more information on this in a bit).
+Instead, it just means that you may need to explore other options for coverage, like Guaranteed Assurance policies or Graded Death Benefit Life Insurance (more information on this in a bit).

 3. Insulin Units: Since people with type 1 diabetes require regular insulin shots, insurance companies look at the actual amount you take (even though height and weight can affect this).
 For example, having an average daily dosage of less than 25 insulin units is considered ideal and will typically result in lower rates.
 This isn’t to say that you can’t get approved if you’re taking up to, say, 50 insulin units every day, but most insurance companies will charge you higher rates for it.